Generic spectrum of the weighted Laplacian operator on Cayley graphs: Preliminaries

-We give below the definition of Cayley graphs.
-They define a class of graphs with particular properties of our interest in the study of the Laplacian operators, as disclosed in the next sections.
+We define below Cayley graphs, the central discrete structure studied in this article.
+They determine a class of graphs with particular properties of our interest in the study of the Laplacian operators, as disclosed in the next sections.